Matthias Phaëton

-Matthias Jean Phaëton (born 8 January 2000) is a professional footballer who plays as a forward for Zürich, on loan from CSKA Sofia.
+Matthias Jean Phaëton (born 8 January 2000) is a professional footballer who plays as a forward for Singapore Premier League club Lion City Sailors.
 Born in metropolitan France, he plays for the Guadeloupe national team.

 Club career

 A youth product of Stade Brestois 29, Phaëton left for disciplinary reasons and joined Guingamp in January 2017.
 He made his professional debut with Guingamp in a 5–0 Ligue 1 loss to Nantes on 4 November 2018.

 On 29 June 2022, Phaëton signed a three-year deal with Grenoble.
+He made a total of 86 appearances in Ligue 2 for Guingamp and Grenoble from 2018 to 2023 and also featured in four Ligue 1 games for Guingamp in the 2018-19 season.

+Phaëton then made the move from Grenoble to Bulgarian club CSKA Sofia, where he notched nine goals and eight assists.
+He also made two appearances for the Bulgarian side in the UEFA Conference League qualifying round in 2023, when they eventually fell to Romania’s Sepsi OSK.

+Zürich (loan)

+Phaëton spent the 2025–26 season on loan at Swiss Super League side Zürich, scoring eight goals in 27 appearances.

+Lion City Sailors

+Phaëton was announced on 28 July 2026 as the latest addition for Singapore Premier League champions Lion City Sailors, signing on a 3-year deal.
+He had turned down an offer from Turkish second-tier side Bursaspor to make the move to Singapore.

 International career

 Born in metropolitan France, Phaëton is of Guadeloupean descent.
 Phaeton is a youth international for France, and represented them at the 2016 Toulon Tournament scoring four goals in five games.

-He debuted for the Guadeloupe national team in a 2–0 2021 CONCACAF Gold Cup qualification win over Bahamas on 3 July 2021, where he scored his side's first goal.
+Phaëton debuted for the Guadeloupe national team in a 2–0 2021 CONCACAF Gold Cup qualification win over Bahamas on 3 July 2021, where he scored his side's first goal.
+As of 29 July 2026, he has scored 12 goals in 34 matches for Guadeloupe.